plone/plone.docker/docs/motivation.rst

 One more thing
 --------------

-Take it even to the next step and also link images with varnish3/varnish4 and ha-proxy into this setup.
+Take it even to the next step and also link images with varnish3/varnish4 and ha-proxy, and nginx into this setup.

 Cluster